Jonathan M. Wainwright Memorial VA Medical Center

 Visit in person at the Outpatient Services Clinic Admissions Desk in Bldg.
 143 (New Outpatient Clinic) and ask to be directed to the TCM Program Manager's offfice.

-You can view a map of our facility to find this location.
+You can view a map of Walla Walla VAMC campus to find this location.

 The Walla Walla VA has appointed a special TCM Coordinator to assist you in your transition to the Walla Walla VA Medical Center.
 Your coordinator is: